 Although federal laws and may stay the same, each client has a different set of rules and regulations that employees should follow and it’s the staffing agency’s job to make sure all new temp hires go through an effective orientation process.

-Be in constant communication with both the clients and employees to make sure that new hires receive a timely on the job training that also complies with the latest rules and regulations.
+Be in constant communication with both the clients and employees to make sure that new hires receive timely on the job training that also complies with the latest rules and regulations.

 Keep communication lines open